-Tamoxifen, a nonsteroidal antiestrogen agent, is used widely as adjunctive therapy for women with breast cancer.
+Tamoxifen, a nonsteroidal antiestrogen agent, is widely used as adjunctive therapy for women with breast cancer.
 It has been approved by the U.S. Food and Drug Administration for the following indications:

 - Adjuvant treatment of breast cancer

-- Metastatic breast cancer
+- Treatment of metastatic breast cancer

 - Reduction in breast cancer incidence in high-risk women

-Because obstetrician–gynecologists frequently treat women with breast cancer and women at risk for the disease, they may be consulted for advice on the proper follow-up of women receiving tamoxifen.
+Because obstetrician–gynecologists frequently treat women with breast cancer and women at risk of the disease, they may be consulted for advice on the proper follow-up of women receiving tamoxifen.
 The purpose of this Committee Opinion is to review the risk and to recommend care to prevent and detect uterine cancer in women receiving tamoxifen.

 Tamoxifen is one of a class of agents known as selective estrogen receptor modulators (SERMs).
 Although the primary therapeutic effect of tamoxifen is derived from its antiestrogenic properties, this agent also has modest estrogenic activity.
 In standard dosages, tamoxifen may be associated with endometrial proliferation, hyperplasia, polyp formation, invasive carcinoma, and uterine sarcoma.

 Most studies have found that the increased relative risk of developing endometrial cancer for women taking tamoxifen is two to three times higher than that of an age-matched population (1–3).
 The level of risk of endometrial cancer in women treated with tamoxifen is dose and time dependent.
 Studies suggest that the stage, grade, histology, and biology of tumors that develop in individuals treated with tamoxifen (20 mg/d) are no different from those that arise in the general population (3, 4).
 However, some reports have indicated that women treated with a higher dosage of tamoxifen (40 mg/d) are more prone to develop more biologically aggressive tumors (5).